hainegroup/oceanspy/README.rst

 What is OceanSpy?
 -----------------
-**OceanSpy** is an open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize oceanographic data sets.
+**OceanSpy** is an open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
 OceanSpy builds on software packages developed by the Pangeo_ community, in particular xarray_, dask_, and xgcm_.
 The integration of dask facilitates scalability, which is important for the petabyte-scale simulations that are becoming available.